arekfu/t4_geom_convert/README.md

 may be able to do in the future (in roughly decreasing order of likelihood):

 - [ ] Convert SQ surfaces
+- [ ] Import the title of the MCNP input file
 - [ ] Handle affine transformations with `m=-1` (the last parameter of the
       affine transformation)
 - [ ] Optimize fills with negative universes (do not intersect with the